jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Naysayers will point out problems here.
 They'll say Wikipedia is full of errors, or Kickstarter funds bad products.
 Ignore people who find a reason the future won't happen.
 I mean, compare some errors and delayed product releases, to Industrial Age industries like banks, cars, and insurance that get billions in bails outs every generation.
 All the websites above are very young and inexpensive, but they still put levers of power in your hand.
 As they improve, they will only increase your control over your slice of the world, which directly increases your political power.

-Think of the future.
 Even with today's limited collaboration tools, Main Street can start working together like this example below.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Appreciate what you're watching here.
 A complete internet stranger did a better design job than a professional company.
 With digital tools we all have access to each others expertise with no middlemen.
-This is the beginnings of worker-to-worker mass-collaboration._
+This is the beginnings of mass-collaboration._

 ## The Era of Mass-Collaboration Is Only Waiting for a New Rulebook

-Our happiness isn't asking too much, it's a sign of a healthy society—and a better way of life is waiting for us all, once we evolve to the Internet Age by clicking a new philosophy and installing a new rulebook.
-I'll show you an example.
+Mass-collaboration makes us happy.
+Our happiness is a sign of a healthy society.
+The new era is waiting for us all, once we evolve to the Internet Age by clicking a new philosophy and installing a new rulebook.
+I'll show you a more detailed example.

 When we buy new house, we can't wait to move in, bring in our furniture, and start renovations.
 Soon enough, everyone's putting in decks, pools, fences, sheds, and whatever else we dream up.